-The CCG has a limited number of functions, where personal confidentiality is required.
+The organisation has a limited number of functions, where personal confidentiality is required.
 Full details of these functions are included in our data flows map.

 The GDPR / Data Protection Act 2018 provides the following rights for individuals depending on the legal basis for processing (as identified in the data flows map):

 - right of access

 - right to rectification

 - right to restrict processing

 - rights related to automated decision making including profiling.

 Further information on these rights can be accessed here.